 Cape Town Travel Information

 Electrical current is 230 volts, 50Hz.
-Round, three-pin plugs are standard.
+Round, three-pin plugs and round, two-pin plugs are standard.

 Waitering is a livelihood in South Africa and a tip of at least 10 percent is expected for good service, if a service charge is not included in the bill.
 Tipping for services rendered is widely anticipated by porters, taxi drivers and petrol attendants.
 Golf caddies should be tipped accordingly.
 'Car guards' operate in the city centres and tourist spots and will offer to look after your parked car; they are usually immigrants from neighbouring countries looking for work and will expect anything from R2 upwards on your return, depending on how long you have been away.